Landmark Exhibiting and Presenting at IDA Conference

 Bob Broudo has worked at Landmark School since the beginning, in 1971.
 He is now Headmaster of Landmark School.
 Bob will be speaking on a panel which will explore the "latest in dyslexia research and its implications for interventions in school during this interactive discussion with distinguished researchers and educators.
 Attendees will learn what research is teaching us about dyslexia, the role of research in school-based interventions, and why interventions should be aligned with research."
 (IDA Conference Description)

 Conference Topic: How Social Communication Skills Impact Reading Comprehension and Written Expression

 Chris has been with Landmark School since 1986.
-He is a graduate of Middlebury College and the Harvard Graduate School of Education, and he is currently the mathematics department head at our Landmark Elementary•Middle School.
+He is a graduate of Middlebury College and the Harvard Graduate School of Education, and he is currently the mathematics department head at Landmark Elementary•Middle School.
 Chris has published several articles through the Yale Center for Dyslexia and Creativity.
 His latest book is entitled Multiplication and Division Facts for the Whole-to-Part Visual Learner.
-Chris is one of our most popular presenters traveling around the country, and the globe, sharing his innovative method of teaching multi-modal math instruction.
+Chris is one of our most popular presenters who travels around the country and the globe, sharing his innovative method of teaching multi-modal math instruction.

 Conference Topic: How’s Your Lexicon?
 Developing Vocabulary in Social Studies